Skip to main content

 Read more

-The Community Grant Program supports groups delivering programs and activities that benefits the community.
-Our goal is to develop partnerships with not-for-profit groups and organisations that enriches the area and share our vision.
+The Community Grants Program supports groups delivering programs and activities that benefit the community.
+Our goal is to develop partnerships with not-for-profit groups and organisations that share our vision and enrich the Manningham community.

 Who can apply for a grant